preethamd07/project/README.md

 <br>
 So we will be using Grid to evenly place all the blocks in such a way that it get adjusted based on the dashboard's layout.
 <br>
-Simmilarly we make use of flex to place the contents coloumnwise inside the blocks with proper alignment.
+Simmilarly we make use of flex to place the contents coloumnwise inside the blocks with proper alignment.hi